AnkitoshK/RestroScan/README.md

 RestroScan is an innovative web platform designed to provide a comprehensive and user-friendly interface for restaurant-related services.
-This application aims to streamline the user experience by integrating essential functionalities such as menu browsing, table reservations, customer reviews, and detailed restaurant descriptions.
+This application aims to streamline the user experience by integrating essential functionalities such as menu browsing, customer reviews, and detailed restaurant descriptions.

 **Features**
 Dynamic Home Page: